jmnda-dev/fleetms/README.md

 - [**Tailwind CSS**](https://tailwindcss.com/) and [**Flowbite**](https://flowbite.com/)

 ### Installation
+You need to have PostgreSQL installed, then update the `config/dev.exs` file to use your database credentials.
 Clone this repository
 ```bash
 git clone https://github.com/jmnda-dev/fleetms.git
 cd fleetms
 ```
+You can run this project in Dev Containers locally or GitHub Codespaces.

 To start your Phoenix server: